-At the reader end after receiving the each data packet, it first decrypts the data and then discards the padded bits.
+At the reader end after receiving the each data packet, it first decrypts the data and then eliminates the bits used to specify the length of that slot and recovers a part of the original ID.
 This method is continued for each packet and then the decrypted IDs are combined together to reform the entire unique ID.
 Thus, the unique ID is transmitted to the authenticated reader and at the same time it also stymied the false readers from reading it.